anehemy/lifer-app/mr-mg-intro-script.md

 Hello, my friend.
 Welcome to Lifer App.

+My name is Mr. MG... and I'm the AI avatar of Michael E. Gerber.

+[pause]

-My name is Mr. MG, and I'm going to be your guide on this journey.
+Yes, that Michael Gerber.
+The author of The E-Myth.
+And I'm here as your guide on this journey.

 [pause]